kevanwee/bookworm/README.md

 # 📚 Bookworm: Automated Book Price Scraper

-Bookworm is a web scraper that retrieves book prices from Amazon and Thryft based on ISBN-13.
+Bookworm is a web scraper that retrieves book prices from Amazon, Thryft and Kinokuniya based on ISBN-13.
 It takes a CSV/XLSX file as input and outputs a new CSV with the scraped prices.

 ---